MicrosoftDocs/power-platform/power-platform/admin/connect-exchange-online-server-profile-oauth.md

 ## Add a Client Secret

 A client secret is a string value your app uses to identity itself.
-This will be used by Dynamics 365 to authenticate to your app.
+It's used by Dynamics 365 to authenticate to your app.

 To create a client secret, follow the steps in this topic, [Add a client secret](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app#add-a-client-secret).
 Remember to note the **Secret Value**, as you will need this information later to configure the email server profile.